approvals/ApprovalTests.Python/docs/tutorial/minimal-example.md

 collected 1 item
 ```

 This section states what is being run.
-Which tools and with directories, it also states that pytest found  `1 item` meaning 1 test th
+Which tools and with directories, it also states that pytest found  `1 item` meaning 1 test was run.

 #### Section 2: ApprovalTests diff report
 ```bash